 Is there a problem with the type of litter?

 Cats have a preference for certain textures and can even develop allergies to their regular litter.
 Also, nobody likes using a smelly toilet!
 And this applies to our feline friends too, so choose a brand with built-in air freshener.
-Natusan provides 100% natural, biodegradable and compostable clumping cat litter.
+Natusan provides 100% natural, biodegradable clumping cat litter.
 Not only does the tight-clumping litter result in less cleaning, it also eliminates unpleasant smells, as the ultra-absorbing litter has long lasting odour control.
 Meaning you and your kitty can both say goodbye to unwanted whiffs.

 06/08/2021 by NatuTeam